ElectricGun/mily-compiler/README.md

 ## What is Milyscript?

 Milyscript is a high-level programming language largely based on the C syntax (although very different).
-It is designed in order to be easily usable for mlog coders
+It is designed in order to be easily usable for mlog coders.

 ### Key Features
 - Functions